OCT Intravascular Imaging

 Medial Dissection

 There are three types of dissections: intimal, medial and intramural hematoma.
-A dissection which penetrates the medial layer and > 1 quadrant arc needs to be treated although various recommended angles exist, including > 60 degrees.9 A simplified approach used by operators is to measure a 1 quadrant arc.
+A medial dissection penetrates the medial layer and is > 1 quadrant arc, with some diagnostic thresholds as low as 60 degrees.5,12

 • MLD MAX was developed to address medial dissections.
-Medial dissections are an independent predictor of MACE if they are at the distal edge of the stent and ≥ 200 µm.10
+Medial dissections are an independent predictor of MACE if they are at the distal edge of the stent and ≥ 200 µm.13

 • In this video, Dr. Ziad Ali shows how to review for medial dissections.